History of medicine in the United States: Death and survival in the rival armies

+Army hospitals

-This was a common scenario in wars from time immemorial, and conditions faced by the Confederate army were even worse.
-The Union responded by building army hospitals in every state.
-What was different in the Union was the emergence of skilled, well-funded medical organizers who took proactive action, especially in the much enlarged United States Army Medical Department, and the United States Sanitary Commission, a new private agency.
+The Union had money and responded by building 204 army hospitals with 137,000 beds, with doctors, nurses and staff as needed, as well as hospital ships and trains located close to the battlefields.
+Mortality was only 8 percent.
+What was critical in the Union was the emergence of skilled, well-funded medical organizers who took proactive action, especially in the much enlarged United States Army Medical Department, and the United States Sanitary Commission, a new private agency.
 Numerous other new agencies also targeted the medical and morale needs of soldiers, including the United States Christian Commission as well as smaller private agencies such as the Women's Central Association of Relief for Sick and Wounded in the Army (WCAR) founded in 1861 by Henry Whitney Bellows, and Dorothea Dix.
 Systematic funding appeals raised public consciousness, as well as millions of dollars.
 Many thousands of volunteers worked in the hospitals and rest homes, most famously poet Walt Whitman.
 Frederick Law Olmsted, a famous landscape architect, was the highly efficient executive director of the Sanitary Commission.

 States could use their own tax money to support their troops as Ohio did.
 Following the unexpected carnage at the battle of Shiloh in April 1862, the Ohio state government sent 3 steamboats to the scene as floating hospitals with doctors, nurses and medical supplies.
 The state fleet expanded to eleven hospital ships.
 The state also set up 12 local offices in main transportation nodes to help Ohio soldiers moving back and forth.
 The U.S. Army learned many lessons and in 1886, it established the Hospital Corps.

 The Sanitary Commission collected enormous amounts of statistical data, and opened up the problems of storing information for fast access and mechanically searching for data patterns.
 The pioneer was John Shaw Billings (1838-1913).
 A senior surgeon in the war, Billings built the Library of the Surgeon General's Office (now the National Library of Medicine, the centerpiece of modern medical information systems.
-Billings figured out how to mechanically analyze medical and demographic data by turning it into numbers and punching onto cardboard cards as developed by his assistant Herman Hollerith, the origin of the computer punch card system that dominated statistical data manipulation until the 1970s.
+Billings figured out how to mechanically analyze medical and demographic data by turning information into numbers and punching onto cardboard cards as developed by his assistant Herman Hollerith.
+This was the origin of the computer punch card system that dominated computers and statistical data manipulation until the 1970s.